 TWD programs foster the training and development of a strong and diverse biomedical research workforce.
 The division funds research training, career development, diversity and capacity-building activities through a variety of programs at the undergraduate, graduate, postdoctoral, faculty and institutional levels.

 Bridges to the Baccalaureate (R25) | PAR-13-333; Michelle Hamlet

-The goal of this program is to promote the successful completion of baccalaureate degrees by students from groups that are under-represented in the biomedical and behavioral sciences.
+The goal of this program is to promote the successful completion of baccalaureate degrees by students from groups that are underrepresented in the biomedical sciences.
 The strategy is to support comprehensive science education and research-readiness student development programs that help diverse students at community colleges transition to baccalaureate degree programs at research-intensive partner institutions.

 FY2013: NIGMS supported 33 institutions with 497 slots